crashoverride777/swifty-ads/README.md

 ### Link AppTrackingTransparency framework

 [Link](https://developers.google.com/admob/ump/ios/quick-start#update_your_infoplist) the AppTrackingTransparency framework in `Framework, Libraries and Embedded Content` under the general tab, otherwise iOS 14 ATT alerts will not display.

-If you are supporting iOS 13 and below you will also have to make it optional in `BuildPhases->Link Binary With Libraries` to avoid a crash.

 ## Usage